spinozist/noise-project/README.md

 # PROJECT 1: MULTI-USER NOISE MANIPULATOR

 Want to play with sound?
 Want to play with friends?
 Visit our multi-user [Noise Manipulator](https://haydest.github.io/noise-project/)!
+We set out to create a web app that allows users to manipulate an oscillator and listen to other users do the same.
+We succeeded in using Firebase to store and read live cursor-position data, which, when manipulated, alters the frequency and gain (volume) of the audio wave that is created using the WebAudio API.
+This API uses the user's internal speakers (or other audio output) to produce sounds according to the parameters captured by the mouse position data.

 ## Getting Started